ansible/ansible/docs/docsite/rst/playbooks_lookups.rst

 ==============   =============================================================================
 Parameters       Values
 --------------   -----------------------------------------------------------------------------
 url              Default 'http://127.0.0.1:4001'.
-If ANSIBLE_ETCD_URL is set will override version          Default 'v1'.
-If ANSIBLE_ETCD_VERSION is set will override default validate_certs   Default true
+If ANSIBLE_ETCD_URL is set will override .
+Added in 2.3
+version          Default 'v1'.
+If ANSIBLE_ETCD_VERSION is set will override default .
+Added in 2.3 validate_certs   Default true
 ==============   =============================================================================